Course Description

 Prerequisites

-This course will be very mathematical and will make extensive use of the R software system, but I do not assume that you already know R or advanced mathematics beyond calculus.
+This course will be mathematical and will make extensive use of the R software system, but I do not assume that you already know R or advanced mathematics beyond calculus and linear algebra.

 Goals for the Course